 We use Google Drive as our file delivery tool.
 If you have concerns about using Google Drive, contact us by email at [email protected].
 We will provide additional Google Drive training and look into other file-sharing options on a case-by-case basis.

 We will notify you via email when the first file of a new book or material has been added to your Google Drive shared folder.
 Following the initial email notification, it is your responsibility to consistently check Google Drive for converted materials and follow up if files appear to be missing.

 You must email [email protected] and copy your instructor with any changes made to the syllabus or reading assignments.

 If you drop a course, you should notify us right away.

 Checking on the Status of Materials

-A student wanting a status update on their materials can email us anytime at [email protected].
+If you’d like a status update on your materials, email us anytime at [email protected].

 Under U.S. Copyright law, accessible files (e-text) provided to the student can be used solely for eligible student’s own educational purposes and cannot be copied, shared, or distributed for use by others.